heartlog/pasteconnect/README.md

 ```

 ## Get raw content
-To retrieve the raw content of a paste using its URL or ID:
+You can retrieve the raw content of a paste using it's URL or ID:
 #### `pastebin.get_raw_content(url)`

 ![url](https://img.shields.io/badge/url-purple)